-- (1) Securities under options granted refer to the Corporation's common shares. - Unexercised options are subject to early expiration upon the resignation of the optionee or other termination of employment of the optionee with the Corporation or its affiliates and on the optionee's retirement or death.
+- (1) Securities under options granted refer to the Corporation's common shares. - (2) Unexercised options are subject to early expiration upon the resignation of the optionee or other termination of employment of the optionee with the Corporation or its affiliates and on the optionee's retirement or death. - (3) January 4, 2006 option grant was for duties associated as President and CEO; April 27, 2006 grant was for duties associated as a director of the Company.

-The following table provides detailed information regarding options exercised by the Named Executive Officers during the fiscal year ended March 31, 2005.
+The following table provides detailed information regarding options exercised by the Named Executive Officers during the fiscal year ended December 31, 2006.
 In addition, details on remaining options held are provided.